aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_container_v3.md

 ### Input variables

-- Container Name
+- Container name
-- Parent container where to create container
+- Parent container name
-- Optional list of configlets to attach to container:
+- Optional list of configlets to attach to container
-  - Configlets must be created previously
+  - The configlets must exist on the CVP server

 ```yaml
 ---